mflatt/web-macro-tutorial/README.md

     > '(+ 42 1)
     '(+ 42 1)

-but this similarly is very much on purpose.
+but this similarity is very much on purpose.
 The correspondence between expressions and lists is not exactly the foundation for writing macros that define new syntactic forms and languages, but it's a step in that direction.